SushantMuneshwar/Store_Time_Series_Analysis/README.md

 Q3.
 Which is the Preferred shipment mode ?

-Derived the sales wrt shipping categories using groupby () function.
+Derived the sales wrt shipping categories using 'groupby()' function.
 We got to know that the highest sales revenue coming from the customers who are using standard class as their preferred shipment mode.

 We’ve plotted the graph showing the same results using matplotlib library The results for the revenue generated from the Shipment model: